There’s a dirty little secret in the world of whale watching, and last weekend I learned what it is.

 After what seemed like thirty days, we made it back to the pier.
 Some of the people who’d been sick were now fully recovered and miraculously eating chips from the snack bar.

 And about that snack bar, why was it even there?
-To serve drinks, now spilled all over the floor, and food, now also all over the floor?
-I hope the poor people who work there get paid double for having to both sell the food then clean it up later.
+Evidently to serve drinks, now spilled all over the floor, and food, now shape shifted, all over the floor.
+I hope the employees are paid double for both selling the food then cleaning it up later.

-Cuddy waited until the boat was almost empty and then said he was ready to go.
-As we walked to the car, he quietly sighed, “I might not ever be able to watch Deadliest Catch again.”
+Cuddy waited until the boat was almost empty, then said he was ready to go.
+Walking to the car, he quietly sighed, “I might not ever be able to watch Deadliest Catch again.”
 What a trooper.
 There wasn’t much else to say.
 He drove.
 He gets a little sick if someone else is driving.